carsonwah/react-native-push-notification-popup/README.md

 // ...
 ```

-> **IMPORTANT**: Remember to put it on the bottom of other components, because React render from back to front in order of declaration.
+> **IMPORTANT**: Remember to put it on the **bottom of other components**, because React render from back to front in order of declaration.
 We do not use `zIndex` becuase it is [problematic on Android](https://github.com/carsonwah/react-native-push-notification-popup/issues/21).

 #### Optional: Customize your popup